JetBrains/teamcity-documentation/topics/upgrade-notes.md

 To enable this option, set [the internal property](server-startup-properties.md#TeamCity+Internal+Properties) `teamcity.internal.aws.connection.defaultCredentialsProviderEnabled=true` (The default value is `false`.)
 No server restart is required after the property is set.

-### Internal properties related to artifact dependencies resolution were renamed

-The`teamcity.artifactDependenciesResolution.blackList` and `teamcity.artifactDependenciesResolution.whiteList` [properties](artifact-dependencies.md#Artifacts+Rules) were renamed to `teamcity.artifactDependenciesResolution.bannedList` and `teamcity.artifactDependenciesResolution.allowedList`.
-The old names for these properties are supported for compatibility reasons.

 ## Changes from 2022.04 to 2022.10

 ### Planned deprecation of Java 8 in TeamCity Server 2023.04